SEIU Front Steps Up Campaign for $15/Hr. Fast Food Minimum Wage

 Second, forcing fast food restaurants to pay $15 per hour would push wages higher at somewhat more upscale restaurants.
 If McDonald's, Burger King, Wendy's and the rest started paying all their employees at $15 an hour, a whole lot of employees at moderately-priced family-style establishments with much wider menus, such as Applebee's, Chili's and TGI Fridays, would be demanding at least that amount or, in absence of such a raise, seek employment at the "fast food" establishments.
 And they are likely to have takers.
 A 1995 report by the Joint Economic Committee of Congress, among other things, concluded that increases in the minimum wage can trigger a labor substitution effect in which employers replace less-skilled with more-skilled workers.
 University of Chicago Nobel Laureate economist Gary Becker explained several years ago: "A rise in the minimum wage increases the demand for workers with greater skills because it reduces competition from low-skilled workers.
 This is an important reason why unions have always been strong supporters of high minimum wages because these reduce the competition faced by union members from the largely non-union workers who receive low wages."

 Third, and arguably most importantly, fast food restaurants, especially in and around major cities, are hiring unskilled immigrants to do the work.
 From their perspective, this makes sense.
 Immigrants aren't likely to complain about being poorly paid, especially if they are in this country illegally.
 And their rate of turnover is likely to be substantially lower because their life possibilities are fewer.
-An ambitious and literate native-born high school or college student isn't likely to see work at these kinds of restaurants more than an opportunity to make quick money and acquire experience to cite on a resume.
+An ambitious and literate native-born high school or college student isn't likely to see work at these kinds of restaurants as more than an opportunity to make quick money and acquire experience to cite on a resume.
 Those thinking long-term will apply for management trainee positions as soon as possible, not remain as short order cooks or counter help.
 By contrast, Hispanic and Asian immigrants, especially if female and not here legally, aren't as upwardly mobile.
 In a real sense, the latter workers have come to assume the role of long-term teenagers.
 It's hardly a coincidence that trade groups such as the National Restaurant Association and the International Franchise Association, though strongly opposed to a $15 an hour minimum wage, are boosters of the massive immigration amnesty/surge bill passed by the Senate this past June.
 An unlimited supply of Third World workers, for them, means an abundance of potential employees willing to accept a wage and benefit package that most native-born would deem too low.
 As for meeting household budget shortfalls, say immigration enthusiasts, there are food stamps, Medicaid, housing subsidies and the Earned Income Tax Credit.
 Such benefits, of course, come courtesy of the general taxpaying public.
 Research has shown that public benefits usage by low-skilled immigrants with children is substantially higher than it is by the general population.
 Few things are quite as expensive these days as cheap labor.

 Unions and their worker center partners are oblivious to this reality.
 They prefer to believe that immigrants of limited education, English-language fluency and American acculturation are the future of unionism.
 That's why they are working with ethnic activists and big business, especially the U.S. Chamber of Commerce, to promote immigration "reform" legislation whose most enduring by-product would be an acceleration of America's transformation into a "majority-minority" nation, a large portion of which would be permanently dependent upon public benefits.
 The notion that high levels of unskilled Third World immigration are beneficial to unions, and America, is dangerously naïve.
 I explained as much in an NLPC Special Report (see pdf) in 2006.
 The campaign by organized labor, especially the SEIU and Fast Food Forward, to supersize fast food worker wages to at least $15 an hour is misguided on any number of levels.
 Entry-level workers, fast food restaurant customers, and taxpayers will pay a high price.